ko2ic/Xcode-Singleton-Templates/README.md

-Xcode-Singlton-Templates
+Xcode-Singleton-Templates
 ===============
-These are templates of Singlton class and the TestCase.
+These are templates of Singleton class and the TestCase.
 Code shown below is a part of testcase template which will pass.
 ```
     KO2Abc* a = [KO2Abc sharedInstance];